SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 ## Note:

-We can replace the existing built-in toolbar item with a custom application-level control in Windows and MAC platform, by using the [Toolbar Names](https://help.syncfusion.com/maui/pdf-viewer/toolbar#desktop-toolbar-names) and [Toolbar Item Names](https://help.syncfusion.com/maui/pdf-viewer/toolbar#desktop-toolbar-item-names) specified for the Windows and MAC platform.
+We can replace the existing built-in toolbar item with a custom application-level control in Windows and MAC platform by using the [Toolbar Names](https://help.syncfusion.com/maui/pdf-viewer/toolbar#desktop-toolbar-names) and [Toolbar Item Names](https://help.syncfusion.com/maui/pdf-viewer/toolbar#desktop-toolbar-item-names) specified for the Windows and MAC platform.

 ## Run the App